reduxjs/redux/docs/style-guide/style-guide.md

 ### Reducers Must Not Have Side Effects

 Reducer functions should _only_ depend on their `state` and `action` arguments, and should only calculate and return a new state value based on those arguments.
-They must not execute any kind of asynchronous logic (AJAX calls, timeouts, promises), modify variables outside the reducer, or run other code that affects things outside the scope of the reducer function.
+They must not execute any kind of asynchronous logic (AJAX calls, timeouts, promises), generate random values (`Date.now()`, `Math.random()`), modify variables outside the reducer, or run other code that affects things outside the scope of the reducer function.

 > **Note**: It is acceptable to have a reducer call other functions that are defined outside of itself, such as imports from libraries or utility functions, as long as they follow the same rules.